UniversalDependencies/docs/misc.md

 will now allow the lemma _be_ as a copula (because it is listed for English), while otherwise it would only allow the German copula _sein_.

+If `Lang=xx` is provided, the morphological features, their values and their applicability to particular UPOS tags will be validated as in language `xx`, with one exception: the feature `Foreign=Yes` should be present and it says that the word is foreign in the main language of the treebank, not in language `xx`.

 ### LDeriv

 See also [LId](#lid), [LGloss](#lgloss), [LNumValue](#lnumvalue) and [Root](#root).